 Child custody disputes can be among the most contentious disputes in family law litigation, for obvious reasons.
 When litigation involves your children, it is imperative that the best child custody attorneys are on your side.
 Our experienced attorneys have successfully helped hundreds of families through family law litigation and we are always available for a free consultation.

 Under Arizona law, the term child custody consists of two concepts — legal decision-making and parenting time — which closely correspond to legal and physical custody, terms commonly used in other jurisdictions.
 Both legal decision-making and parenting time are established by filing a petition with family court.
-If parents agree about everything, they can ask the court to adopt a parenting plan.
-Otherwise a judge will determine legal decision-making and parenting time according to the child’s best interests.
+When the parents agree about everything, they can ask the court to adopt their parenting plan.
+Otherwise a judge will determine legal decision-making and parenting time according to the children’s best interests.